Teladoc call volume above normal and directionally bullish

-Bullish option flow detected in Teladoc (TDOC) with 22,066 calls trading, 6x expected, and implied vol increasing over 5 points to 67.26%.
-11/22 weekly 10 calls and Jan-25 12.5 calls are the most active options, with total volume in those strikes near 15,300 contracts.
-The Put/Call Ratio is 0.05.
+Bullish option flow detected in Teladoc (TDOC) with 19,909 calls trading, 3x expected, and implied vol increasing almost 4 points to 73.24%.
+11/29 weekly 11 calls and Jan-25 15 calls are the most active options, with total volume in those strikes near 4,300 contracts.
+The Put/Call Ratio is 0.12.
 Earnings are expected on February 26th.

 Don't Miss our Black Friday Offers: